 There are many foods that are good for your dog, like oatmeal, and foods that are bad for your dog like foods with caffeine.
 If your dog has allergies or other health problems they may need to have a limited diet and should be watched even more closely than the average healthy dog.

 If you would like to feed your dog more people food but are unsure about what to give him it may be best to consult your vet.
-Especially since your veterinarian will know your dogs history and since they know animals the best.
+Your veterinarian will know your dog’s history and tailor it with a professional recommendation.